-The only food source of bed bugs is blood, that is why they are classified blood feeders.
-Bed bugs, feed on the blood of humans and other mammals.
+The only food source of bed bugs is blood.
+That is why they are classified blood feeders and feed on the blood of humans and other mammals.

-While the possibility for bed bugs to transmit disease, experts cannot agree there is evidence of transmission from bed bugs to humans or animals.
-What is agreed upon is the irritation, distress to many of us and for sensitive individuals, secondary infections are caused by bed bug bites.
+While there is a possibility for bed bugs to transmit disease, experts cannot agree there is evidence of transmission from bed bugs to humans or animals.
+What is agreed upon is the irritation, distress to many of us and for those with hyper sensitivities.

 Bed Bug Bites are not painful.
 Itchiness can result from the body’s reaction to bites, causing discomfort.
 Treating the bites can soothe the irritation, but with multiple bites, it can still be very distressing.

 Multiple bites and contact with bed bugs can lead to an itchy rash or possibly eczema.
 Consult a medical professional for advice and treatment if this occurs.

 Adult bed bugs are 4-5mm long.
 Prior to feeding they are a flattened oval shape and light brown in colour, but become rounder, like a football and darker (rust colour) after feeding.

 They emerge at night and are attracted to the warmth of our bodies and carbon dioxide in our breath.

 They are usually found in bedrooms and in living rooms (couch, arm chairs) but hide in cracks and crevices during the day.